Log Shipping With dbatools - Part 1: Setup Log Shipping

 What is log shipping

-Microsoft has done a lot of work on the log shipping setup process and we no longer have to setup the “poor man’s log shipping” anymore.
-The setup contains a nice GUI and it makes easier to setup log shipping for your database(s).
+Microsoft has done a lot of work on the log shipping setup process and we no longer have to set up the “poor man’s log shipping” anymore.
+The setup contains a nice GUI and it makes it easier to set up log shipping for your database(s).

 I’m not going to explain in detail what log shipping is or how to set it up using the traditional method.
 There are lots of websites that have already done a great job describing everything related to log shipping.
 Here are a couple of websites that could help

 Like I said before, Microsoft has done a great job of automating the log shipping process and making it easier for the user to set up.
 The GUI describes all the settings needed.
 Even someone inexperienced could set up log shipping in a short amount of time (given that all the requirements have been met).